LEARNING TO READ LABELS ON HOUSEHOLD PRODUCTS

 Found in waterproofing agents, carpet shampoos, spot removers, fabric cleaners and dry-cleaning agents.
 This is a solvent product used as a degreaser and can be absorbed through the skin, swallowing or inhalation.
 Health effects can include headaches/dizziness, confusion, mild to significant skin irritation and in high does, can cause an irregular heartbeat or liver/kidney damage.

 I understand that some of the side effects listed above are extreme and in most cases, would not occur through exposure to some glass cleaner or detergent as you madly clean the house on a Saturday afternoon.
-However, like so many things, small doses and exposure over long periods of time, is what can often cause illness and body imbalance.
+However, like so many things, small doses and exposure over long periods of time, is what often causes body imbalance.
 No one can avoid all chemicals all the time, but remember knowledge is power.
 If you have an opportunity to avoid toxins and chemicals, why not?
 Happy shopping, and please do not hesitate to ask us questions or request any further information you would like.

-References (all links for this article are below if you wish to do some further reading):
+REFERENCES (all links for this article are below if you wish to do some further reading):

 Australian Government Department of Health: Trichloroethane Fact Sheet http://www.nicnas.gov.au/